Global hyperbolicity and manifold topology from the Lorentzian distance: Introduction

 Before we continue let us recall our notations and terminologies.
 In this work a manifold is always Hausdorff and second countable, hence paracompact.
 A spacetime $(M,g)$ is a connected time-oriented Lorentzian manifold whose metric $g$ is $C^2$ ($C^{1,1}$ will be enough) and of signature $(-,+,\cdots, +)$.
+It can also be called {\em regular spacetime}.
 The inclusion $\subset$ is reflexive.
 When comparing topology `finer' shall always mean `as fine as', that is, `containing'.
 With a curve $\gamma$ we might mean a map $\gamma\colon I \to M$ or the image of the map.
 We write $p<q$ if there is a causal curve connecting $p$ to $q$, and $p\ll q$ if there is a timelike curve connecting $p$ to $q$.
 We write $p\le q$ if $p<q$ or $p=q$.
-The sets $J=\{(p,q)\colon p\le q\}$ and $I=\{(p,q)\colon p\ll q\}$ are the causal and chronological relations respectively.
-A {\em causal diamond} is a set of the form $J^+(p)\cap J^-(q)$.
+The sets $J=\{(p,q)\colon p\le q\}$ and $I=\{(p,q)\colon p\ll q\}$ are the causal and chronological relations respectively (for a Lorentzian metric space the abstract causal relation might be denoted $\tilde J$ to avoid confusion with that for $(M,g)$).
+A {\em causal diamond} is a set of the form $J^+(p)\cap J^-(q)$ also denoted $J(p,q)$ (and similarly for {\em chronological diamonds}).
 The {\em causally convex hull} of a set $S\subset M$, is the set $J^+(S)\cap J^-(S)$, namely the union of the images of all the causal curves which start and end in $S$.
 For most results of causality theory we refer to the recent review \cite{minguzzi18b}.